rspamd/rspamd.com/doc/tutorials/writing_rules.md

 ## Difference between `config` and `rspamd_config`

 It might be confusing that there are two variables with a common meaning.
-(This is a legacy of older versions of Rsp.html).
-However, currently `rspamd_config` represents an object that can have many purposes:
+Unfortunately, this is a legacy of older versions of Rspamd.
+However, currently `rspamd_config` represents an object that can be used for almost all configuration tasks:

 * Get configuration options: